 - General Election (Election Day) is on November 21, 2023

 - Individuals interested in being placed on the ballot, may begin campaigning at any point of an election cycle so long as they open a Personal Campaign Committee with the Recorder’s office for the purposes of raising or spending funds

 - Municipal Election information for Salt Lake City can be found here.

 2023 Candidate Guide

 Examples of RCV Style Ballots

-*These sample ballots were provided by Salt Lake County, they are not specific to Salt Lake City or the State of Utah and are a demonstration of an RCV ballot.
+*These sample ballots were provided by Salt Lake County for the 2021 election and are not specific to Salt Lake City or the State of Utah and are a demonstration of an RCV ballot.

 RCV Materials Provided by Utah Ranked Choice Voting